PC David Copperfield: Wasting More Police Time

-In February 2012, Monday Books released a sequel to Wasting Police Time, entitled "Wasting More Police Time: Further Adventures in La, La Land".
-It contains stories from anonymous serving UK police officers including fellow police whistle blower and blogger Inspector Gadget.
+In February 2012 Monday Books published Wasting More Police Time: Further Adventures in La, La Land.
+It contains stories from anonymous police officers serving in the UK, including the whistle blower and blogger Inspector Gadget.

 Media appearances

 Copperfield appeared on the BBC's flagship news show Newsnight, wrote articles for The Daily Telegraph and was written about in almost every British newspaper.
-Nick Cohen in The Observer named Wasting Police Time one of the three 'most important political books' of the day.
+Nick Cohen in The Observer named Wasting Police Time as one of the three "most important political books" of the day.
 Copperfield was invited to appear on the BBC Radio 5 Live chat shows of both Victoria Derbyshire and Simon Mayo.
 On Jon Gaunt's national Talksport network radio show – where he appeared twice – he said: "I'm just an ordinary copper who wrote a funny book about what it's like in the police now."

 He was invited to discuss criminal justice policy with shadow cabinet members – having described himself in his book as "conservative with a small c" – and was a main speaker at a law-and-order seminar arranged by the Policy Exchange thinktank.
 However, when Labour Minister of State for Police Tony McNulty MP discussed the book on the floor of the House of Commons in late 2006, he attempted to dismiss it, describing it as "more of a fiction than Dickens".

-Until this time, PC Copperfield's real identity had been protected.
-But in the spring of 2007, Copperfield – accompanied by his editor from Monday Books – met producers from the BBC television's Panorama current affairs programme to discuss his 'outing' on their programme.
-The broadcast aired on 17 September 2007.
-Copperfield revealed himself to be PC Stuart Davidson of the Staffordshire Police.
+Until that time PC Copperfield's real identity had been protected. but in the spring of 2007 Copperfield – accompanied by his editor from Monday Books – met producers from BBC Television's current affairs programme Panorama to discuss the revelation of his identity on an episode broadcast on 17 September 2007.
+Copperfield revealed that he was PC Stuart Davidson of the Staffordshire Police.
 His fictional "Newtown" was actually the Midlands brewing centre of Burton-upon-Trent.

-Shortly before the programme aired, Copperfield was summoned to a meeting with his Chief Constable to discuss his "other career" as a writer.
+Shortly before the programme was shown Copperfield was summoned to a meeting with his Chief Constable to discuss his "other career" as a writer.
 He had evaded his force's Professional Standards Department for several years, but suspicions regarding his secret identity were voiced after he had appeared on GMTV and Sky News – his face obscured, his voice unaltered – as well as numerous radio programmes, to discuss UK policing.
-By that stage, Davidson had already applied to join Edmonton Police Service (EPS) in Edmonton, Alberta; he left for Canada later the same year, where he now works for the EPS.
+By that stage Davidson had already applied to join Edmonton Police Service (EPS) in Edmonton, Alberta; later the same year he left for Canada, where he now works for the EPS.

-In July 2010, Davidson wrote a 1,000-word essay for the Sunday Telegraph explaining how policing in Edmonton was cheaper, quicker and more effective than in the UK, and how this meant, by extension, that forthcoming cuts to UK police budgets need not necessarily mean fewer frontline police on British streets.
+In July 2010 Davidson wrote a 1,000-word essay for the Sunday Telegraph explaining how policing in Edmonton was cheaper, quicker and more effective than in the UK, and how this meant, by extension, that forthcoming cuts to UK police budgets need not necessarily mean fewer frontline police on British streets.